HxppyBxrdxe/Momotalk_Theme_Ailucord/README.md

 _(05/03/2025)_
 A user has expressed concern with the theme not rendering properly on their phone.
 It's either an issue with Android 14 <sub>_(Has been noted before)_</sub>, or specifically the Redmi Note 13.
 I have no way of testing this, so I hope that it's just a once off issue.
 Sorry to anyone who has issues with it.

+_(05/04/2025)_
+Ailucord stopped working with UserBG, moved to Bunny.
+Trying to find out how to make themes on Vendetta based clients.

 ## Before your download!
 ### _(Only available on Ailucord...
 For now)_
 Make sure you have the Themer Plug in installed